Sandman: Literature

 E. T. A. Hoffmann (1776–1822) wrote a short story in 1816 titled Der Sandmann, which showed how sinister such a character could be made.
 According to the protagonist's nurse, he threw sand in the eyes of children who would not go to sleep, with the result of those eyes falling out and being collected by the Sandman, who then takes the eyes to his iron nest on the Moon and uses them to feed his children.
 The protagonist of the story grows to associate this nightmarish creature with the genuinely sinister figure of his father's associate, Coppelius.
 In Romanian folklore, there is a similar character, Moș Ene (Ene the Elder).
 Hoffmann's version of the sandman is also similar to the French Canadian character known as the Bonhomme Sept Heures (Goodman Seven O’Clock), who, in some versions, throws sand in children's eyes to blind them so that he may capture them.
 Contrarily to the sandman, his bag is the place where he traps children who do not go to bed.

 Hans Christian Andersen's 1841 folk tale Ole Lukøje introduced the Sandman, named Ole Lukøje, by relating dreams he gave to a young boy in a week through his magical technique of sprinkling dust in the eyes of the children.
-"Ole" is a Danish first name and "Lukøje" means "close eye".
+"Ole" is a Danish first name and "Lukøje" means "shut-eye".
 Andersen wrote: